Updated Mar 01, 2026

 "No-code development lets nonprogrammers build simple yet productivity-enhancing business applications...
 These apps go from idea to usability in hours or days, up to a few weeks at most." - Alan Zeichick, Senior Writer, Oracle

-The rise of no-code tools like Adalo, combined with robust databases like OracleDB, has opened up app development to a broader audience.
+The rise of AI-assisted tools like Adalo, combined with robust databases like OracleDB, has opened up app development to a broader audience.
 Now, business users and citizen developers can turn their ideas into functional apps without needing to learn complex programming languages like Java or C++.
 This partnership between OracleDB and Adalo truly streamlines the entire app-building process.

 How do I securely connect Adalo to OracleDB?